kambala-decapitator/Qt5-iOS-patches/README.md

 # Qt5.10-iOS9
 Qt 5.10 decided to drop support for 32-bit devices and iOS 9 too early, in my opinion.
-This set of patches allows compiling Qt 5.10.1 from sources with 32-bit (armv7 / i386) and iOS 9 enabled.
+This set of patches allows compiling Qt 5.10.1 from sources with 32-bit (armv7 / i386) and iOS 9 enabled with Xcode 9.2.

 ### Steps: